Mahasu Devta Temple: Mahasu Devta fair

 Mahasu Devta fair is held every year in August.
 It is the most important religious fair of the local tribe.
 Basically Mahasu Devta fair at Hanol is celebrated by the Jaunsari tribe and people of other communities join them.
 This fair depicts the cultural harmony between the communities.

 There is a deity idol inside the temple known as Chalta Mahasu.
 During the fair, this deity is taken out in procession.
 Large crowds walk on the both sides.
 The prayers are continued for three days and nights.
 They are accompanied by music and folk dance mainly performed by locals and people from nearby villages.
 The musicians and folk dancers from dehradun and nearby districts comes to participate in this fair.

-The materials for performing rituals (like havan, etc.) are provided by the Government of India.
-Since the Mahasu Devta fair at Hanol is local, the majority of the people come from nearby districts of Uttarkashi, Tehri, Saharanpur, Sirmour, Shimla, kullu etc.
+The materials for performing rituals (like Havan, etc.) are provided by the Government of India.
+Since the Mahasu Devta fair at Hanol is local, the majority of the people come from nearby districts of Sirmaur, Shimla, Kullu, Solan, Uttarkashi, Tehri, etc.

 Mahasu Devta fair at Hanol is the best venue to view the cultural heritage and traditions of local tribes.